mcne65/nem2-workshop-nem-applied-to-supply-chain/_lessons/10-sending-the-safety-seal.markdown

     Never rely on a transaction which has the state unconfirmed.
 It is not clear if it will get included in a block.

 The transaction is **confirmed** once it is included in a block.
-The transaction is **confirmed** once it is included in a block.
 In case of a transfer transaction, the amount stated gets transferred from the sender’s account to the recipient’s account.

 ![screenshot-confirmed-transaction]({{ site.baseurl }}/assets/images/screenshot-confirmed.png)